Dantong88/Medical-Partial-Body-Pose-Estimation/README.md

 Download our Partail Body Detecor weights in the chart in our model zoo and save it to ```./detectron2/weights``` folder.

 ## Run the inference of your images
-The model takes input as input, if you have video, you should first split the video as images and save it to some place.
+The model takes input as input, if you have video, you should first split the video as images and save it to some place (please see the the third part of this repo for trainsfering between image and video).

 Feel free to use our prepared data for test.
 You can download them at [test_data](https://drive.google.com/file/d/1mOwxB5doD-zhMsQkKte2Gt8V40oxR7PN/view?usp=sharing).